mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 The semantic triple  expresses the statement about the associated resource.
 After processing the EML into a semantic web format, such as RDF/XML, the semantic statement becomes interpretable by machines.

 RDF is *not* designed to be displayed to people.
-It is designed so that components are accessible through the Web, for computers to look up precise definitions and relationships between these resources and other concepts.
+It is designed so that components are accessible through the Web, for applications to look up precise definitions and relationships between these resources and other concepts.
 To simplify their use, the three components of a semantic triple should be HTTP URIs (uniform resource identifiers), which are